Lake Kaiavere

-Lake Kaiavere (est. Kaiavere järv) is located in Tartu County, Estonia.
-It has a surface area of 250 ha (620 acres) and an average depth of 2.8 m (9.2 ft), with a maximum depth of 5 m (6 ft).
-Near the southeastern end of the lake the Kaiavere settlement can be found.
+Lake Kaiavere (Kaiavere järv) is a lake in Estonia.
+It is mostly located in the village of Otslava in Tartu Parish, Tartu County, with a smaller part in the neighboring village of Kaiavere.

+Geography

+The lake has an area of 246.8 ha.
+The lake has an average depth of 2.9 m and a maximum depth of 4.9 m.
+It is 3610 m long, and its shoreline measures 8410 m.
+It has a volume of 7206000 m3.

 The area around the lake is relatively low, mostly covered by wet meadows.
 The shores are low and muddy, with some quaking bogs at the ends of the lake.
-The northeastern shore is peaty, while in the southwest, there are also sandy and gravelly shorelines.
+The northeastern shore is peaty, and in the southwest there are also sandy and gravelly shorelines.
 Deeper in the lake, the bottom is covered by a layer of mud.
-Among waterbirds,Great crested grebes, Mallards and Tufted ducks nest on the lake.
+Among waterbirds, great crested grebes, mallards, and tufted ducks nest on the lake.